ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 # [fit] where's the node?

-^ Node's secret shame: its package registry doesn't use node.
-Well it will.
+^ Node's secret shame: its package registry doesn't use much node.
+Yet.

 ---